tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/adnetworks-test-en.md

 > **Using Admob Sdk**
 >
->  For using Admob you must put its needed Tag in manifest. for more information about the program refer to
+>  For using Admob you must put its needed Tag in manifest. for more information about the implementation refer to
 > [Adnetworks documentation](/plus-sdk/android/add-adnetworks/index.html)
 >
-> you do not need the original `appId` for testing Admob and you can use test `appId`
+> you do not need the original `appId` for testing Admob and you can use test appId
 >
 >
 > ```